Run out of blog topics? Try these exercises

 - Go through the buying cycle and jot down commonly asked questions for each phase and turn those into blog pieces.
-If you aren’t familiar with the Buying Cycle and how that works, grab a copy of my free eBook ‘Age of Word Love’.
-It explains it in detail for social media and blogging.

 - 5 minutes with… style interviews.
 Spotlight interviews are a great way to take the pressure off trying to think of blog topics and also let your readers in behind the scene.
 It doesn’t have to be too involved or serious.
 Takes about 15 minutes to do the interview and voila- you have some content your audience can use to get to know you.
 AND you can feature yourself, your team, customers, people in your industry you admire, or like minded individuals.
 The 5 minutes refers to the 5 minutes it takes to read, so keep that in mind when writing.

 - Historical pieces.
 Share how things began, how things have changed, inspirations for why you started in the first place, how the industry has changed – anything that takes a little look at history that may help your audience understand your motivations.
-This is also perfect for social media feeds under the popular Twitter, Googleplus and Instagram tag #throwbackThursday – don’t forget the cheesy retro photos!
+This is also perfect for social media feeds under the popular Twitter, LinkedIn and Instagram tag #throwbackThursday – don’t forget the cheesy retro photos!

 - Rants and revolutionary calls to arms.
 We all have things that annoy the heck out of us.
 Many of these things are shared with our customers without any injury to our brand.
 For example, if you run a fashion blog and the amount of packaging you receive with your purchases bothers you, take that to your audience.
 If you work as a vet and you are tired of treating pets that have ailments due to their diet, don’t be afraid to be direct about the silly things people feed their pets in the name of love.
 We all have moments where we think WTF.
 And we all have things we think it would be nice to change.
 Blogging can be a useful tool in relieving that stress while also bringing your audience closer through shared pain, and even as a rally cry to make a change.